strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

         Topic: my-topic Partition: 9    Leader: 0       Replicas: 0,1,2 Isr: 0,2,1
 ```

-From the above outputs, we got to know that my-topic-two has some replicas on broker 3 and 4 thus we need to reassign this topic onto other brokers.
+From the above outputs, we see that `my-topic-two` has some replicas on broker 3 and 4 thus we need to reassign this topic onto other brokers.

 Let's create our `topics.json` file:
 ```json